FredKSchott/pika-pack/README.md

 In the words of npm: ["Everybody would like less tooling"](https://medium.com/npm-inc/this-year-in-javascript-2018-in-review-and-npms-predictions-for-2019-3a3d7e5298ef).

-**@pika/pack approaches the problem differently: we treat your entire package as the build.** Simple, pluggable builders generate your package AND configure your `package.json` manifest, with all entrypoints added automatically.
+**@pika/pack approaches the problem differently: we build your entire package.** Simple, pluggable builders compile your code, process any assets, AND configure your `package.json` manifest with all entrypoints added automatically.

 - Writing JavaScript but want to publish type definitions?
 Add `@pika/types-builder` to generate them automatically.
 - Want a simple CLI interface for your library?
 Add `@pika/simple-bin` and your `package.json` will point to one automatically.